 There are as many names for excessive consumption as "he (she) drinks so much that it could drive a mill wheel" or "drink like a brushbinder (abbot, well, canon, Franciscan, hole, cow, sponge, sink).
 Other terms are Ausbuxen. cups.
 Binge drinking. tootle.
 Piperln.
 Safteln, Drizzling, badgering (the "k" rather like "g"), Tschechern and carouse, For drunkenness these are for example one monkeys to have, Balla. fire. steam.
 Dampis.
 Dullijöh. fluke. banner.
 Fett'n.
 Fetz'n, Habemus, Hormel.
 Mugl, Intoxication, Schwammer, Dizziness, schwips.
 Pointed, Stibes, engraving, Stobax, boozing.
 Tschaggele and frenzy,

-Depending on the amount consumed or degree of alcoholization, there are many hearty expressions such as bottled, drunken, stuffed, tipsy, frizzy, angeickert, angeoffen, drunk, bedaubelt, dizzy, intoxicated, tipsy, drunk, drunk, betüddelt, bezecht, blue (like a violet), blunt fat, bummtirlzua, eing'spritzt to have one in the boat, to have one in the crown, to have an inus, to have a pasture, to have a seat, to have a list, to have a star, to be in delirium (ium), to drink one over thirst, fat (like field howitzer, like beach howitzer, like the russian earth), have loaded groggy, grotto full, hoe, over, illuminated, be in the jum, be in the oil, in the wave (Wölln), knüllfett, rotznagelfett, swat, biteful, stiff, blotto, tight, drunk, drunk, full (to the gills, like a bucket, like a fire hydrant), weinselig, zach and zua,
+Depending on the amount consumed or the degree of alcoholization, there are many hearty expressions such as bottled, drunken, stuffed, tipsy, aroused, angeickert, angeoffen, drunk, bedaubelt, dizzy, intoxicated, tipsy, drunk, drunk, betüddelt, bezecht, blue (like a violet), blunt fat, bummtirlzua, eing'spritzt to have one in the boat, to have one in the crown, to have an inus, to have a pasture, to have a seat, to have a list, to have a star, to be in delirium (ium), to drink one over thirst, fat (like field howitzer, like beach howitzer, like the russian earth), have loaded groggy, grotto full, hoe, over, illuminated, be in the jum, be in the oil, in the wave (Wölln), knüllfett, rotznagelfett, swat, biteful, stiff, blotto, tight, drunk, drunk, full (to the gills, like a bucket, like a fire hydrant), weinselig, zach and zua,

 The following is now about famous people who have "excellent" by excessive alcohol consumption and reported on unusual and whimsical events.
 It also mentions the most famous bans on alcohol, which have repeatedly tried to stem alcohol abuse in the population.
 These are in chronological order of the antiquity up to modern times: